-Past Due Accounts Interest Policy: Terms net 30 days from date of event.
-Interest will be charged at 2% per month on past due accounts.
+Past Due accounts Interest Policy: Terms net 30 days from the date of the event.
+Interest will be charged at 2% per day on past-due accounts.

-Disposal of Licensee Property: The Licensee will remove all rental equipment, personal or organizational property upon the conclusion of their event, unless other arrangements have been made.
-The Society has the discretion to dispose of any posters, programs, stage properties or other items belonging to the Licensee or anyone associated with them, left at the venue after the end of the rental period.
-Client may be billed to recover dumping fees and labour costs required for extraordinary cleaning and building restore beyond normal requirements, Technician Fees will apply.
+Disposal of Licensee property: The Licensee will remove all rental equipment, and personal or organizational property upon the conclusion of their event unless other arrangements have been made.
+The Society has the discretion to dispose of any posters, programs, stage properties, or other items belonging to the Licensee or anyone associated with them, left at the venue after the end of the rental period.
+The client may be billed to recover dumping fees and labour costs required for extraordinary cleaning and building restoration beyond normal requirements, Technician Fees will apply.

-Radio, TV, Broadcasting, Recording, Etc.: In the event of any recordings, audio or visual, planned in association with the rental activity, for promotional, archival, production or any other use, the Rotary Centre for the Arts booking representative is to be consulted prior to the said recording, and proper clearance be obtained.
+Radio, TV, Broadcasting, Recording: In the event of any recordings, audio or visual, planned in association with the rental activity, for promotional, archival, production or any other use, the Rotary Centre for the Arts booking representative is to be consulted before the said recording, and proper clearance is obtained.

 Entry: The Society reserves the right to have a representative enter any rooms associated with the rental to communicate with the renter or theatre staff, or to protect the safety of the renter, the renter’s equipment, the theatre’s equipment, personnel, or visitors.
-The society reserves the right to receive two tickets for each performance in the MIT for the society’s use.
+The Society reserves the right to receive two (2) complimentary tickets for each performance at the MIT for the Society’s use.

-Parking: There are no parking facilities available to clients.
+Parking: There are no parking facilities available to clients on the premise.

-Force Majeure and Cancellation: In the event that through an act of God, or acts of prohibition of any governmental authority, fire, action of the elements, strikes, civil commotion, or any other cause, the Society is prevented from giving possession of the premises and delivering the services committed, this shall excuse such non-performance and shall justify an immediate termination of this Agreement.
+Force Majeure and Cancellation: If, through an act of God, or acts of the prohibition of any governmental authority, fire, the action of the elements, strikes, civil commotion, or any other cause, the Society is prevented from giving possession of the premises and delivering the services committed, this shall excuse such non-performance and shall justify immediate termination of this Agreement.
 The Society shall repay that portion of the fees which have been made by the Licensee to the Society, but the Society shall not be subject to any further liability for damage or loss suffered by the Licensee or others.